 In 2012 Plant Delights dramatically expanded field production capacity for rare perennials with longer production times.
 This space is shared with JLBG research, trials, and plant breeding evaluations.

 Garden Development 2013 - Present

 2013 was a pivotal year at JLBG.
 The garden's mission increased to include the study and teachings of a nondual philosophy, the nature of perception and awareness, and the essence of a timeless, edgeless aware presence.
 Nonduality at Juniper Level was established to offer and explore the relevance of these nondual teachings and a community of friendship and support for those on a nondual pathless path.
-Offerings include nonduality retreats, self inquiry groups, and various workshops for those exploring deeper philosophical questions of an external reality and identity.
+Offerings include nonduality retreats, self inquiry groups, and various workshops for those exploring the deeper philosophical questions of an external reality and identity.

 In the botanic gardens, the installation of an irrigation system for the Souto Garden was initiated in 2013, and completed in 2014, and soon after, grass paths were added.
 Souto garden plantings also neared completion in 2014, with an anticipated 2015 opening.

 A new Four Seasons Display Garden was added in 2014 at the Grape Trial Bed area to showcase the diversity and colors available in the garden year-round at JLBG.

 Many of the driveway borders and hedges were also removed and replaced in 2014 to offer a more aesthetic display of perennials, rockery and light.

 2014 also saw the purchase of the neighboring 6.12 acre horse farm, which allows future garden and research expansion as well as more parking.